saranya699/templateDoc/GeppettoTemplate.md

 ![Screenshot from 2021-05-11 21-34-02](https://user-images.githubusercontent.com/71403617/117848177-a94f7380-b2a0-11eb-9cc9-e8bfa6ab58ef.png)

 If Navigation type is **Side**, it will go to **sideNavigation function**.
 Otherwise it will go to **topNavigation function.**

+After implementing the navigation method then go to our Geppetto builder in our local .
+	-In that click the code generation
+	-After generate the code there is a new project in our repo .
+	-Clone the project
+	-Now we copy the code from repository to our local Build our new project
+	-mkdir path/project_name/devops/local/docker$ bash geppetto_compose.sh -c
+	-docker ps -a
+Run it in local
+	-cd/project_name/application/client/desktop npm i
+	-ng serve --port 0000
+check whether the template will generate (or) not
+	-If there is any problem with the generation then check the console -fix the issue in newly generated code
+	-remove the container
+		docker rm -f containerId
+	-remove the image
+		docker rmi imagename
+Again build the application & run it in local

 # Conclusion:
 Finally we have added the new template to geppetto application
 ![Screenshot from 2021-05-11 21-39-21](https://user-images.githubusercontent.com/71403617/117848960-76f24600-b2a1-11eb-81a9-e3d1016bf93f.png)